 Communicate with Your Lender

 Open lines of communication with the lender are vital for addressing any issues that may emerge.
 Buyers should promptly respond to any requests from the lender for additional information or documentation.
 If discrepancies appear in the Closing Disclosure, buyers can discuss these directly with their lender to resolve issues before the closing date.
-Regular check-ins with the lender can ensure that all parties are on the same page and any potential obstacles are addressed immediately.
+Regular check-ins with the lender can ensure that all parties are on the same page and that any potential obstacles are addressed immediately.

 Conclusion